angrybacon/doomsday-wiki/markdown/articles/2021/10/27/legacypitday.md

 [Decklist](https://mtgmelee.com/Decklist/View/163733) *Note: MtGMelee has a mistake and the {{Vapor Snag}} should be a {{Chain of Vapor}}.

-"I don’t have a ton of notes about each match other than what I played against but I’ll try to recall anything notable.
-In terms of prep was I played at least one or two matches daily on cockatrice two weeks leading up to the tournament and Kai’s stream/Youtube was super helpful in terms of learning lines and the thought process of the deck."
+> I don’t have a ton of notes about each match other than what I played against
+> but I’ll try to recall anything notable.
+In terms of prep was I played at
+> least one or two matches daily on cockatrice two weeks leading up to the
+> tournament and Kai’s stream/Youtube was super helpful in terms of learning
+> lines and the thought process of the deck.

 #### Round 1 vs Kyle Dorgan on Karnforge.
 Win (2-1)